skylerxx/academicpages/_portfolio/portfolio-1.md

 ---
 title: "Laggards Matter: The Role of Low-performing Employees in Team Performance"
-excerpt: "In this project, we shed light on the positive contribution that low-performing employees may bring to their co-workers and organizations."
+excerpt: "In this project, we shed light on the positive contribution that low-performing employees may bring to their team members and organizations."
 collection: portfolio
 ---

 ### Abstract

-Low-performing employees, the laggards of a team, are often looked down upon and receive little credit from their organizations compared to high-achieving employees.
+Low-performing employees, the 'laggards' of a team, are often looked down upon and receive little credit from their organizations compared to high-achieving employees.
 In this study, we focus on the role of laggards in an organizational context and shed light on their contributions to the team performance.
-Drawing on organization theory and behavioral strategy literature, we theorize that the improvement of a laggard’s performance nudges the whole team to achieve higher performance because the laggard’s coworkers experience “last-place aversion”.

-We test this proposition using panel data from an industrial trading company spanning 8 years with over 3,300 interactions between laggards and their teams.
-We identify our effects using fixed-effects estimators and lagged dependent variable regressions, together with an instrumental variable approach and control function methods.
-Results confirm that a laggard’s performance affects the performance of the remaining team.
-This effect is stronger when the laggard’s performance is similar with the performance of other team members.
-These results contribute to organization and strategy research by identifying the impact of individual-level behaviors on organizational capabilities.
+Drawing on the literature from organization theory and behavioral economics, we propose that the improvement of a laggard performance can serve as a ‘nudge’ for enhancing the overall team's output, because the laggard’s team members experience “last-place aversion”.
+We test our proposition using panel data from an industrial trading company spanning eight years, focusing on the interplay between the laggards and their team members.
+We identify our effects using fixed-effects estimators and instrumental variable approach, together with a control function method.
+Results confirm that a laggard performance affects the performance of the remaining team.
+This effect is stronger when the laggard performance approaches their penultimate colleague in the team as well as other team members.
+Our findings not only enrich organizational and strategy research but also offer practical insights for managers aiming to optimize team performance.

 *Keywords* : low-performing employees, team performance, last-place aversion, behavioral strategy